Skip to content

 return (raw_signal,)

-def make_compute(self, key, fetched):
+def make_compute(self, key, raw_signal):

-"""Step 2: Perform computation (outside transaction)"""
+"""Step 2: Perform computation (outside transaction).

 avg = raw_signal.mean()